springtype-org/st-node-resolve/README.md

 # st-node-resolve

 > Resolves dependencies in JavaScript/TypeScript projects.
 Useful for bundlers and compilers.
+Based on `enhanced-resolve`.

 st-node-resolve detects which module file is the entry file to resolve to for any type of `require(...)` `import(...)` and `import ... from "..."` imports (basically what Node.js does internally).